Ensor-code/plons/README.txt

 (5)

-The cummulative mass fraction is calculated in function of the polar angle theta (theta = 0.5pi is the orbital plane, theta = 0 the north pole), again by using the method of binning.
+The cummulative mass fraction (CMF) is calculated in function of the polar angle theta (theta = 0.5pi is the orbital plane, theta = 0 the north pole), again by using the method of binning.
 Only the northern hemisphere is used, because of symmetry.
 Because of asymmetry along the x-axis, the positive (right) and negative (left) part according to x are also calculated seperately.
 Certainly for eccentric models this can differ.
+To calculate the CMF, only the selfsimilar part of the outflow it used, therefore a factor (called factor) is given.
+The inner factor * semi-major axis AU is left out in this calculation.

-From this cummulative mass fraction, the angle is calculated where 25, 50 and 75% of the mass of the wind is present, called theta25/50/75 respectively.
+From this CMF, the angle is calculated where 25, 50 and 75% of the mass of the wind is present, called theta25/50/75 respectively.
 From this, the parameter delta is calculated, defined as (theta25-theta50)/(theta50-theta75).
-When this parameter is normalised to the value for the corresponding single model
+When this parameter is normalised to the value for the corresponding single model, it gives a measure for the degree of EDE.

-factor

-This leads to the theta-parameter, which gives the polar angle at which 25, 50 and 75 % of the mass is located.
-This leads to the parameter delta (when normalised to the single model), which
+Also the mean density is calculated using a similar approach as the CMF, using the method of binning.
+This mean density can easily be normalised to compare the morphology in different models.

+(6)

+In order to get information about the orbital evolution, the sink files are used (.ev), which gives relevant quantities of the sink particles in function of time.
+This file returns plots of the orbit, evolution of orbital separation, orbital velocity and accreted mass of the companion.